 A polo shirt is recommended, however a sleeveless shirt with a collar may be worn.
 Shirts must be tucked into pants with a belt at all times.
 No tank tops will be permitted.

 No riding "tights"; breeches only (example: Hoof and Woof, Tailored Sportsman, Ariat, Grand Prix, etc.).
 Conservative colors are recommended.

-not have concert promotions, or suggestive or explicit language displayed.
+Clothing may not have concert promotions, or suggestive or explicit language displayed.

 NO sandals, open-toed shoes or shorts of any kind will be permitted at the barn.
 This includes weekends, holidays, horse shows and evening visits.

 Always strive for a polished look - hair should be up and contained.
+Hairnets are required.